MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-sample.md

 ConnectionManagementServiceImpl.cs has 3 methods to be implemented:

-**ValidateAuthentication**
-This method is used to validate the credentials and the datasource URL provided.
+**ValidateAuthentication**: This method is used to validate the credentials and the datasource URL provided.
 We need to connect to the datasource URL using the credentials provided and return success if the connection succeeds or auth failure status if the connection fails.

 1. Create a folder called "**Data**" under “CustomConnector” and create a file CsvDataLoader.cs in the folder.